christhng/taproject/report/final_report.md

 * include architecture diagram

 #### Python Classes
+**jiakbot**
-* jiakbot - main bot class
+* main bot class

-* parsing - tokenization
-* state machine - entity extraction
-* responder - construct responses
+**Parsing**
+* insert content

+**State Machine**
+* The State Machine class is meant to keep track of the context of a conversation, in particular:
+    * Where the user want to eat or the user's current location
+    * What kind of food cuisine the user is looking for
+    * What sort of food the user is looking for
+* The State Machine relays the state information and/or status to the Responder to either prompt the user for more information and/or provide the user with a list of recommendations retrieved from the business and food database.

+**Responder**
 * The main Responder class handles all response construction.
 * Points the flow in two main directions:
     * Information retrieval from the database
         * Construct an alternative response if a non-food query is detected
     * The Responder class makes use of several other classes to handle greetings, and other non-food related topics that are detected in the conversation

-* retriever - information extraction
+**Retriever**
 * The Retriever function is meant to query the database based on the data provided by the Responder and return a relevant set of information for the Responder class to utilize
 * The Retriever function conducts 4 main steps:
     * Simple SQL statements used to extract the related data from the database based on data (query) provided by Responder
     * Reference the tokens: Compare using cosine similarity to get most relevant statement
     * Convert set of statement(s) into dictionary
     * Return dictionary to Responder class

-* trainer/topic_finder - topic modeling
+**Trainer/ Topic_finder**
+* insert content

 ## Results and Findings
 * Defining good response?